Top Online Post-Master’s NP Certificate Programs

 Nurse Practitioner Career and Salary

 Certified nurse practitioners are in high demand and the job outlook is excellent for these roles.
-According to the Bureau of Labor and Statistics, nurse practitioner positions are expected to rise 28 percent between 2018 and 2028, an increase of over 53,000 jobs (BLS, 2018).
-Additionally, nurse-midwifery positions are expected to increase by 16 percent for that same time frame.
-The average across all occupations is 5 percent, for reference.
+According to the Bureau of Labor and Statistics (BLS), nurse practitioner positions are expected to rise 40 percent between 2021 and 2031, an increase of over 118,600 jobs (BLS 2022).
+This is much faster than the national average for all occupations (5 percent) and is slated to created 30,200 openings every year in the coming decade.

-Nurse practitioners can expect to earn between $80,670 and $182,750 per year with a median salary landing at $107,030 (BLS, 2018).
+Nurse practitioners can expect to earn between $87,340 and $165,240 per year with a median salary landing at $121,610 (BLS 2022).
 NPs play an important role in healthcare, and given their advanced practice training and their significant autonomy and practice authority, NPs can help mitigate the shortage of family practice doctors across the country.

 NPs study a wide variety of subjects including courses on: